 If you agree to participate in this study, you will be asked to complete a 90-120 minute EEG recording using a high-density EEG cap.
+Special types of photographs of the EEG cap, electrodes, and your head will be taken.
+These photographs will allow us to produce more accurate results by knowing precise locations of electrodes.
+The photographs will be stored in password-protected computers and will not be shared with outside parties.
 During the same session electrical impedance data will also be recorded from the EEG cap electrodes and up to 30 additional EIS electrodes.
 The cap fits on your head just as a hat would.
 During the recording, we will ask you to rest, try to sleep, and to participate in the following tasks: viewing pictures, answering questions, speaking, or moving your arm or leg.
-The tasks consist of viewing pictures, answering questions, speaking, or moving your arm or leg.
-The tasks allow us to understand which regions of the brain are important for speaking, movement, sensation, cognition, and other functions.
+The tasks allow us to understand which regions of the brain are important for speaking, movement, sensation cognition, and other functions.
 The additional EIS electrodes include 1) standard EEG electrodes placed on the scalp between the electrodes already on the EEG cap, 2) custom electrodes placed on the skin around your eyes (your eyes will not need to be closed), and 3) soft-palate electrodes incorporated into a custom-built mouth guard (to be used once in the beginning and once at the end of the period of data acquisition).